hectorproko/Quartz/content/darey.io/Terraform/Terraform16-19/PART1_PROJECT_16.md

 }
 ```

-To make use of this new data resource, we introduce a `count` argument in the subnet block as follow:
+To make use of this new data resource, we introduce a `count` argument in the subnet block as follows:
 ``` bash
 # Create public subnet1
 resource "aws_subnet" "public" {